-The proposed landscape plan is an exception to the standard for 2DD No. 193.
-The tree planting conditions along Lemmon Avenue are no sufficient with tree proximity to traffic in high intensity vehicle area and the planting schedule should be more detailed as to how it buffers in the planting sphedule north.
-No landscape improvements are proposed for the parcel containing to restaurant use [Eatzi's].
+The proposed landscape plan is an exception to the standard for PDD No. 193.

+The tree planting conditions along Lemmon Avenue are not sufficient with tree proximity to traffic in high intensity vehicle area and the planting schedule should be more detailed as to how it buffers in the planting zone on the north.
+No landscape improvements are proposed for the parcel containing the restaurant use [Eatzi's].

-The request deviates from PDD No. 195 because it fails to provide for landscaping on 60% of the front yard for a total of 2,848 square feet.
+The request deviates from PDD No. 193 because it fails to provide for landscaping on 60% of the front yard for a total of 2,848 square feet.
 However, the request only seeks to provide 36% of the front yard for a total of 1,729 square feet.

 Additionally, the proposed narrow planting bed of 3 feet is not appropriate along Lemmon Avenue, especially with the high traffic flow and large vehicle use.
-According to the Chief Arborist, this removally wed in PD 193 and should not be applied here.
+According to the Chief Arborist, this is not allowed in PD 193 and should not be applied here.
 Clear sidewalk widths should be reduced to accommodate a safer landscaped parkway.
 Further, a parkway exemption for trees along the Lemmon Avenue frontage should be considered.